VinhDac/RHUL_Final/Core.md

 ### 6.3 Selection protocol — single split / k-fold / nested CV
 ⏳ *Which honest protocol shrinks the gap — measured, not asserted.
 The protocols (single split, k-fold, nested CV) are standard procedures, implemented via documented sklearn functions cited inline when coded.*

-### 6.4 From-scratch MLP (NumPy backprop)
+### 6.4 The MLP's mathematics — backprop, the SGD update, L2
-⏳ *The original instrument — derive backprop + the optimizer updates + L2 from the chain rule (a self-contained derivation, no external authority needed); implemented in numpy with calls cited inline to its docs.*
+⏳ *The MLP is the **core instrument** (§3); here we **derive** its forward pass, backprop and the SGD update (and L2 if used) from the chain rule — a self-contained derivation, no external authority.
+PyTorch's autograd executes these; deriving them is the formula-derivation deliverable.
+(It replaces the from-scratch NumPy plan — a change to confirm with the supervisor.)*

 ### 6.5 Real data — UCI loan default; finance ^GSPC
 ⏳ *The external-validity half of the arc (§2.4).
 Loan = real stakes: does the gap appear on its own?
 Finance = signal ≈ 0, walk-forward split: the searched "edge" is almost all luck and collapses out-of-sample — the warning case.
 The conclusion is the comparison of these against the synthetic measurement.*